e-tinkers/RS485/README.md

 #### RS485(HardwareSerial& hwSerial, int txPin, int rxPin, int dePin, int rePin)

 Create an instance of RS485 Class, currently only HadwareSerial is supported.

-For those chips/modules that do not have the DE(Driver Enable) and RE(Receiver Enable) pins, you can pass in `NOT_A_PIn` as the paramters for those pins.
+For those chips/modules that do not have the DE(Driver Enable) and RE(Receiver Enable) pins, you can pass in `NOT_A_PIN` as the paramters for those pins.
 !["module without RE and DE pins](https://github.com/e-tinkers/RS485/blob/master/images/module_without_RE_DE_pins.jpg)

 For example, here is how to create an instance for using Serial2 of an ESP32: